 With the 2003 purchases of Mekel Technology, Extek Microsystems and HF Processors, The Crowley Company added the role of manufacturer as a natural extension of the distribution and service bureau arms of the company.
 In 2011, Crowley became an international manufacturer with the purchase of Wicks and Wilson, one of the firm’s primary competitors at the time.

 In addition to deepening commitment to the digital archives market, these investments have allowed Crowley to better support clients through increased technical knowledge, increased physical and proprietary resources and a greatly expanded worldwide distribution network.
 For over four decades, Crowley has been – and continues to be – an industry leader in engineering innovative digital capture equipment and software solutions.

-Examples of Crowley origination are numerous and include the release of the UScan+ HD universal film scanner series, which raised the bar in the on-demand scanner/viewer/printer market as the first to incorporate an 18 megapixel ultra-high resolution active pixel area array sensor, the MACH Mini, the first portable production microfilm scanner of its kind and offers production-level capture with minimal space needs and the ODS overhead document scanner and other popular scanners suited for corporate, walk-up and library research.
+Examples of Crowley origination are numerous and include the release of the UScan+-Series universal film scanner series, which continues to raise the bar in the on-demand scanner/viewer/printer market with an outstanding 20 megapixel sensor, Crowley’s MACH Mini-Series which is the first portable production microfilm and microfiche scanners of its kind and offers production-level capture with minimal space needs and the ODS overhead document scanner for patron/research scanning.

 In 2016, The Crowley Company took a logical leap in manufacturing and developed the MACHCAM 71MP machine vision camera.
 Sold as a separate unit with a software development kit, the MACHCAM 71 was used by itself or integrated into another product.
 To date, the MACHCAM 71 has been utilized in laboratories, drones, traffic cams, document examination and a myriad of other applications needing fine detail in a wide field of view.
 Although the MACHCAM was a natural extension for a firm dedicated to capturing high-resolution images, the product was discontinued in 2021 to allow the manufacturing team to concentrate on its four-decade core focus of cultural heritage imaging.